smv1999/CompetitiveProgrammingQuestionBank/CONTRIBUTING.md

 1. Click on that button and you will be taken to a page where you can create a pull request.
 After you have submitted the PR, I will review your work and approve the PR and merge it with the master branch.

+*Note : **Contributions in any form (Code, Documentation, etc) submitted should be the own work of the contributor and plagiarism is highly discouraged.***

 Happy Coding!!!